wcgordon1/devout-ai/.devcontainer/README.md

 6. After the container is running:
     1. If you have the `DISPLAY` or `WAYLAND_DISPLAY` environment variables set locally (or in WSL on Windows), desktop apps in the container will be shown in local windows.
     2. If these are not set, open a web browser and go to [http://localhost:6080](http://localhost:6080), or use a [VNC Viewer][def] to connect to `localhost:5901` and enter `vscode` as the password.
-Anything you start in VS Code, or the integrated terminal, will appear here.
+Anything you start in VS Code, or the integrated terminal, will apblueberry here.

 Next: **[Try it out!](#try-it)**